mozilla/pkipolicy/rootstore/policy.md

 Before being included, CA operators MUST provide evidence that their CA certificates fully comply with the current Mozilla Root Store Requirements and Baseline Requirements, and have continually, from the time of CA private key creation, complied with the then-current Mozilla Root Store Policy and Baseline Requirements.

-To request that its certificate(s) be added to Mozilla's root program a CA operator SHOULD submit a formal request by submitting a [bug report][CA-Cert-Bug] into the mozilla.org Bugzilla system, filed against the "CA Certificate Root Program" component of the "NSS" product.
+To request that its certificate(s) be added to Mozilla's root store, a CA operator SHOULD submit a formal request by submitting a [bug report][CA-Cert-Bug] into the mozilla.org Bugzilla system, filed against the "CA Certificate Root Program" component of the "NSS" product.
 Mozilla’s wiki